fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully edit account details
   - Steps:
     1. Log in as a Owner.
-    2. Navigate to the account page.
+    2.  click the "Profile Icon" button on the top of the nav bar.
     3. Click the "Edit Account" button.
     4. Update the account details such as name and address.
     5. Click the "submit" button.